 Note.
 Created with JAMOVI [2.4.12.0] (The JAMOVI project, 2023).

-We mirrored Figure 2 after the plot provided in the target article, showing the scatter plot of median judged probabilities in high against low engineer condition for descriptive analysis against the Bayesian prediction curve.
+We mirrored Figure 2 after the plot provided in the target article, showing the scatter plot of median judged probabilities in high against low engineer condition for descriptive analysis against the curved line of the correct relation according to Bayes’ rule.
 The data points did not follow the identity line nor the Bayesian line, which is in contrast to the target article which reported that all data points (except the null) conformed to the identity line.
 Moreover, the point for the null condition did not fall on the 70/30 point on the Bayesian as described in the target article.

 Figure 2 Study 3: Scatter plot of median judged probabilities in high against low condition